Division of Professional Studies

 Office:

-The faculty in the Division of Humanities and Social Sciences come from a range of academic backgrounds.
+The faculty in the Division of Arts, Humanities, and Social Sciences come from a range of academic backgrounds.
 They have published books, contributed important scholarship to their fields, and performed and presented their work in professional venues across the country.
 Most importantly, they are committed teachers who work closely with students to create experiential opportunities for students to engage in scholarly and artistic work.
-Through coursework in the Division of Humanities and Social Sciences, you can produce original research, perform in theatrical and musical productions, create art using an array of mediums, and write creative or scholarly works.
+Through coursework in the Division of Arts, Humanities, and Social Sciences, you can produce original research, perform in theatrical and musical productions, create art using an array of mediums, and write creative or scholarly works.

 Whether you are fulfilling General Education requirements or working towards a degree in the Humanities, Social Sciences, or Arts, our Division has courses that will help you enhance your critical thinking, develop your communication skills, sharpen your creative abilities, and deepen you understanding of the world.